Chickweed

 Energetic & Ritual Associations

-Symbolically, chickweed has been associated with gentleness, adaptability, and quiet support, reflecting its soft growth habit and its role as a nourishing, accessible plant.
+Symbolically, it is associated with gentleness, ease, and quiet support, reflecting its soft texture and accessible nature.

 Appearance & Character